silnrsi/fontdocs/README.md

 - [pysilfont](https://github.com/silnrsi/pysilfont)
 - The [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) font families - these seem to produce PDFs that match the HTML docs most closely

-These tools are already installed in the [Linux-based virtual machine we use for font development](https://silnrsi.github.io/silfontdev/en-US/Setting_Up_Tools.html).
+These tools are already installed in the [Ubuntu-based container we use for font development](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/#setting-up-tools).
 Setting up Weasyprint on other platforms (such as macOS) can be troublesome but does work.

 The system also requires both web (WOFF2) and desktop (TTF or OTF) versions of your fonts.